MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/user-guide.md

    3. Once you've moved the slider to the desired level, select **Optimize**.

-   4. Repeat steps i, ii, and iii until you're satisfied with the results.
+   4. Repeat steps a, b, and c until you're satisfied with the results.

       > [!NOTE]
       > The re-optimization option is available for 24 hours after the first optimization done using the cloud service.